-Paper- III: Special Paper II - Marketing Management (Effective from the academic year 2016-2017 and onwards)
+Paper- III: Special Paper II - Marketing Management

 - 1. To Understand the Concept of marketing, and 4Ps of Marketing - 2.
 To communicate orally and in written form the concepts of marketing and 4 Ps of marketing - 3.
 To apply the marketing concepts and skills lifelong. - 4.
 To analyse the business case studies and try to apply the theoretical learning into lifelong practice. - 5.
 To Critically evaluate the appropriate alternatives and draw a solution. - 6.
 To Work in team and exhibit leadership skills